Posted by Dean L. Carlston Jun 04,2025

 If you're dealing with persistent bad breath, here are steps you can take today:

-Bad breath doesn’t mean you’re doing something wrong—it means something’s out of balance.
-Let’s work together to get things back on track, gently and respectfully.
+Bad breath doesn't mean you're doing something wrong—it means something's out of balance.
+Let's work together to get things back on track, gently and respectfully.
 You deserve to speak, smile, and kiss with confidence—and that starts with a healthy, happy mouth.
-Come on in and let’s get to the bottom of it—with heart, science, and zero judgment.
+Come on in to visit your dentist in West Los Angeles, CA, and let's get to the bottom of it—with heart, science, and zero judgment.

 2472 Overland Ave,